A guide to peer-to-peer business lending for SMEs

 Crowd2Fund

-FundingKnight: say that they have the experience to ‘navigate complex situations’, meaning they’re a good option for businesses that might be turned down by platforms with strict lending criteria and less flexibility.
+FundingKnight: says that they have the experience to ‘navigate complex situations’, meaning they’re a good option for businesses that might be turned down by platforms with strict lending criteria and less flexibility.
 Loans from £250,000.

-Yes Money
+Yes Growth

 What are the industry regulations?

-Peer to peer lending has only been subject to UK regulation by the Financial Conduct Authority (FCA) since 2014 and for business lending the focus is on how the platforms market to investors.
-At the end of May the FCA quietly recognised the sector as its own distinct entity, different to asset management and bank lending.
+Peer-to-peer lending has only been subject to UK regulation by the Financial Conduct Authority (FCA) since 2014, and for business lending, the focus is on how the platforms market to investors.
+At the end of May, the FCA quietly recognised the sector as its own distinct entity, different to asset management and bank lending.

-Peer to peer platforms must present information clearly, be honest about the risks of investing and have plans in place should things go wrong.
-Since April 2017 the peer to peer platforms must have at least £50,000 of capital in reserve to act as a buffer to ensure that they can withstand financial shocks or difficulty.
+Peer-to-peer platforms must present information clearly, be honest about the risks of investing, and have plans in place should things go wrong.
+Since April 2017 the peer-to-peer platforms must have at least £50,000 of capital in reserve to act as a buffer to ensure that they can withstand financial shocks or difficulty.

-Defaults may be low to date, but there is a general expectation that they will increase over time and regulatory scrutiny on investor protection should the worst occur means that many of the platforms require secured loans.
+Defaults may be low to date, but there is a general expectation that they will increase over time, and regulatory scrutiny on investor protection should the worst occur means that many of the platforms require secured loans.

 What do you need to do to apply?